Choosing between Bizzabo vs. Goldcast for your B2B event program often comes down to these five questions:

 No comparable platform ships a proprietary wearable at this scale.
 The badges also support programmable LED light cues (green for registered sessions, red for unregistered) and gamification layers that increase networking by up to 500% when activated.

-Goldcast offers field event management with QR-coded check-in and walk-in registration, but it's designed for smaller hosted events, not multi-thousand-attendee conferences with exhibitor logistics.
-There's no wearable hardware, no passive foot traffic tracking, and no session-level badge scanning.
+Goldcast offers field event management with QR-coded check-in and walk-in registration, but it is designed for smaller hosted events, not multi-thousand-attendee conferences with exhibitor logistics.
+There is no wearable hardware, no passive foot traffic tracking, and no session-level badge scanning.

 Source: Goldcast

-For organizations whose primary format is large in-person conferences, this hardware layer is a deciding factor.
+For organizations whose primary format is large in-person conferences, the hardware layer is a deciding factor.

 ZoomInfo operates at a different layer of the in-person experience.
 While Bizzabo captures physical interactions (badge taps, booth visits, session attendance) and Goldcast captures digital engagement, ZoomInfo connects those signals to the full account context behind each attendee.

 Instead of just knowing that someone visited a booth, your team sees whether that person works at an in-market account, who else is on the buying committee, and how to reach them after the event with verified contact data.
-The result: onsite engagement doesn't stop at lead capture—it becomes prioritized follow-up tied to real pipeline opportunities.
+The result: onsite engagement does not stop at lead capture, and becomes prioritized follow-up tied to real pipeline opportunities, grounded in intent signals and buying committee context that neither event platform can surface on its own.

 Goldcast was built for the webinar-first demand gen team, and its production tools reflect that.